Adverse Reactions to Helpful Supplements

 There are many factors to consider when looking for the root cause of your liver support side effects.
 Perhaps you are also implementing a few other major lifestyle changes while getting your thyroid health back on track.
 Have you recently started following a new diet such as the Root Cause Intro Diet recommended in Hashimoto’s Protocol, which restricts certain foods like caffeinated drinks and processed foods?

 Dietary changes can have a big impact on your body.
-Caffeine, for example, is an addictive substance, so some people may get withdrawal headaches, nausea, irritability, diarrhea and even vomiting — especially if they quit cold turkey instead of weaning off gradually. #thingsilearnedthehardway
+Caffeine, for example, is an addictive substance, so some people may get withdrawal headaches, nausea, irritability, diarrhea, and even vomiting — especially if they quit cold turkey instead of weaning off gradually. #thingsilearnedthehardway

 You may also experience withdrawal symptoms if you’re reducing your sugar intake.
 I personally experienced headaches, irritability, unusual vaginal discharge, and lethargy for about two weeks after kicking my sugar habit cold turkey.